Getting started

 | Gamma-GT (GGT) | 8–12 hours | Alcohol and food can raise GGT short-term.
 Some labs request fasting. |

-Note on cholesterol: In 2014, NICE updated its guidelines (CG181) to allow non-fasting lipid profiles for cardiovascular risk assessment, because total cholesterol and LDL are relatively stable after eating.
-However, if your triglycerides are the primary concern, or if your doctor wants the most precise lipid reading, a fasting sample is still preferred.
+Note on cholesterol: NICE (CG181) allows non-fasting lipid profiles, since total and LDL cholesterol are stable after eating.
+But if triglycerides are the concern, a fasting sample is still preferred.

 4. Which blood tests do NOT require fasting?